 The table below contains a price guide for the supply of window tinting film, pre-cut to the specifications of the car and comes with a fitting kit.

-We sourced these prices from a selection of websites, the prices are averaged and include VAT.
+We sourced these prices from a selection of websites and by contacting firms by email, the prices are averaged and include VAT.